 As realized long ago, compared to neutral black holes in de Sitter space, the configuration space of charged black holes is quite rich, see for instance \cite{MELLOR1989361,Mellor:1989wc,Romans:1991nq, Mann:1995vb,Cardoso:2004uz}.
 Next to extremal black holes, bounding the maximal charge of a given mass black hole, there also exists an upper bound on the mass in a given charge sector, extending the neutral Nariai black hole to its charged analogue.
-Except for the special extremal, Nariai and so-called lukewarm solutions, the absence of thermal equilibrium implies that the Euclidean solution will be singular in general, a priori obscuring the meaning of the corresponding on-shell action.
+Except for the special extremal, Nariai and so-called lukewarm solutions, for which the temperatures of the black hole horizon and cosmological horizon coincide, the absence of thermal equilibrium implies that the Euclidean solution will be singular in general, a priori obscuring the meaning of the corresponding on-shell action.
 We will nevertheless proceed with computing the on-shell action, since we argue the singular Euclidean solutions are meaningful as instantons of a constrained path integral.
-Although (partial) results for the on-shell Euclidean action of charged de Sitter black holes have been reported before \cite{MELLOR1989361,Mellor:1989wc,Mann:1995vb,Chao:1997osu, Dias:2004px}, see also the recent paper~\cite{Wang:2022sbp}, in this work we will present a completely general derivation, for any charge and mass and in any number of dimensions.
+Although (partial) results for the on-shell Euclidean action of charged de Sitter black holes have been reported before \cite{MELLOR1989361,Mellor:1989wc,Mann:1995vb,Chao:1997osu,Cai:1997ih, Dias:2004px}, see also the recent paper~\cite{Wang:2022sbp}, in this work we will present a completely general derivation, for any charge and mass and in any number of dimensions.
 Moreover, we will correct the on-shell action in the extremal and so-called ultracold limits.

 We will start with some preliminaries in section \ref{sec:RNdSgeometry} on charged black holes in de Sitter, setting up our conventions.
 We will then confirm in section \ref{sec:action} that the action of a general Euclidean Reissner-Nordstr\"{o}m-de Sitter (RNdS) solution with conical singularities at the black hole and cosmological horizons, in arbitrary dimensions $D>3$, after imposing the (nonlinear) Smarr relation between the two horizons and including a boundary term for the electromagnetic field, is independent of the Euclidean time period and is equal to